qbg/syntax-rules/README.md

 The list `(+? <patterns>)` is equivalent to `(+or (+head <patterns>) (+head))`;
 this is useful as it makes `<patterns>` optional.

+The list `(+c <code>)` will execute `<code>` to create the matcher to be used for this pattern.
+These pattern matchers can be defined using the combinators in the `qbg.syntax-rules.pattern.match` namespace, or, if needed, the `qbg.syntax-rules.pattern.primitives` namespace.

 When a macro defined defsyntax-rules encounters a syntax error (that is, when none of the rules match), all of the rules are examined to determine which one